Magueija/Hangman/README.md

 ## Getting Started

 Run the command `python3 src/main.py` to start the game.
-See the example bellow :
+See the example below :
 ```
 cd hangman
 python3 src/main.py